m-ab-s/media-autobuild_suite/README.md

 --------
  - FFmpeg and FFmpeg-based (mplayer, mpv)
 	- if compiled with OpenSSL instead of GnuTLS, packing doesn't work in 64-bit
+	- [libmfx is not WinXP-friendly][1], so don't use it as option if you're compiling for XP
  - mkvtoolnix
 	- mkvmerge CLI and GUIs crash on attaching font file
 		- upstream doesn't support Windows outside of the official builds so it won't ever be fixed, probably (use official builds if you're thinking of attaching fonts)